Vauxoo/addons-vauxoo/partner_validate_vat/README.rst

 This module validate that Partner's VAT must be a unique value in each company

-Note:  This validation is only when the partner country is the same that country company, this because to external partner could be used a generic VAT

 Requirements:
 -------------
 - Go to https://github.com/Vauxoo/addons-vauxoo and download repo in order to install base_vat_country module.